arashnrim/whats-next/README.md

 >
 > If you wish to run the `lint` script manually, you will need to pass in the path to the directory or file you wish for ESLint to lint.
 This is different from the usual behaviour, which invokes `next lint` that automatically passes in the appropriate paths to lint.

 - ESLint is configured with Husky via `lint-staged` — this allows you to commit your files without worrying about running ESLint manually beforehand; before committing, `lint-staged` will run ESLint to fix any fixable errors in your code.
-To ensure Husky is working, be sure to run Husky (`yarn husky` or equivalent) beforehand.
+To ensure Husky is working, be sure to run Husky (`pnpm husky` or equivalent) beforehand.

 > **Important!**
 >
-> The default package manager assumed here is Yarn.
-If you are using `npm`, you may need to change the Husky pre-commit (`.husky/_/pre-commit`) hook to use `npm` by replacing `yarn` with `npx` like so:
+> The default package manager assumed here is pnpm.
+If you are using `npm`, you may need to change the Husky pre-commit (`.husky/_/pre-commit`) hook to use `npm` by replacing `pnpm` with `npx` like so:
 >
 > ```bash
 > npx lint-staged
 > ```

-- The `berry` version of Yarn has been employed as the default package manager.
-To learn more, visit [the documentation for Yarn](https://yarnpkg.com).
+- pnpm has been employed as the default package manager.
+To learn more, visit [the pnpm website](https://pnpm.io).

 - If using [Vercel](https://vercel.com), the [vercel.json](https://github.com/arashnrim/whats-next/blob/main/vercel.json) file silences the bot.
 You will not receive notifications from the bot as it will not comment on commits and pull requests.